tuckerpo/inmoov-442/README.md

 - ### Clone Choreonoid and our project repository:

-  - Open the terminal and run this in the directory you want to clone the repositories
+  - Open the terminal and run

     > sudo apt-get install git